 Lead generation includes any, or a combination of, the following:

-The use of Radio advertising, infomercials and other aspect of broadcast media to advertise products of a company to stand out among competitors.
+Broadcast advertising includes the use of radio advertising and infomercials.
+It also uses other aspects of broadcast media to advertise products of a company to stand out among competitors.

-Online lead generation includes pay-per-click models, search engine optimization activities, video marketing, downloading free (or paid) information in exchange for lead info, responding to surveys, registering for online services and webinars.
+Online lead generation includes pay-per-click models, search engine optimization activities, and video marketing.
+It also includes downloading free (or paid) information in exchange for lead info, responding to surveys, registering for online services, and webinars.

 Generating leads through direct mail still works today.